jsseidel/draftman2/Draftman2 Tutorial/keeper/projectstructure-20191204_145426.md

 ├── keeper
 │   ├── <stripped file name 1>-YYYYMMDD_HHMMSS.md
 │   ├── <stripped file name 2>-YYYYMMDD_HHMMSS.md
-│   ├── etc
+│   ├── <etc>
 ├── keeper.yaml
 └── notes
     ├── <stripped file name 1>-YYYYMMDD_HHMMSS.md
     ├── <stripped file name 2>-YYYYMMDD_HHMMSS.md
-    ├── <stripped directory name 1>-YYYYMMDD_HHMMSS.md
+    ├── <stripped folder name 1>-YYYYMMDD_HHMMSS.md
+    ├── <etc>
     └── trash-0.md
 ```

+The time stamp is generated only once, when the file is created.

 Every Draftman2 file has an associated file in "keeper" and "notes."
-Directory names are internal, but have an associated file in "notes."
+Folder names are internal, but have an associated file in "notes."

-File and directory names are created like this:
+File and folder names are created like this:

 ```
 <lowercase name with punctuation stripped>-<YYYYMMDD_HHMMSS>.md